 7 Steps to Creating Killer Drip Campaigns

-Drip campaigns are a great way to create top-of-mind awareness and nurture customer relationships without jeopardizing the relationship from overly persistent follow-up.
-When done right, your drip campaign can inform prospects of a wide variety of benefits, generate interest when interest wasn’t initially given, and ultimately lead to higher conversion.
+Drip campaigns are a great way to create top-of-mind awareness and nurture customer relationships.
+When done right they can do this without jeopardizing the relationship from overly persistent follow-up.
+Your drip campaign can inform prospects of a wide variety of benefits, generate interest, and ultimately lead to higher conversion.

 Follow these steps to create strategic and purposeful drip campaign:

 Every drip campaign needs a purpose.
 While the obvious goal of most drip campaigns may be conversion, there are secondary goals that lead to conversion.
 Perhaps your goal is to convert sales without so much follow-up.
 Maybe the goal is to keep leads warm until your sales team will be calling them again.

 Here at CityGro, the primary goal of our marketing drip campaign is to educate prospective clients.
 We find that educating prospects lead to higher conversion.
 We also have “new client” drip campaigns that assist in our on boarding process.
 The goal is still conversion but secondary goals are very different.
 Get your drip campaign started right by identifying the primary goal and what secondary goals lead up to it.

 Step #2—Identify Hurdles that Prevent Customers from Converting

 The next step in building a successful drip campaign is identifying hurdles your customers face.
 With your primary goal in mind, figure out what it is that is stopping your customers from purchasing your product.
 Common hurdles might include any of the following: